Engine Removal and

 - Tape the inner edge of the rear apron, just above the rubber with several heavy layers of tape if you don't want to risk scratching the paint there.

 - Buy a clutch disk, pressure plate, throw-out bearing and throw-out bearing clips.
-You may also want to get a clutch shift fork, some chance that is worn and will need to be replaced.
-In the US, you can get all that stuff for around $100-$120.
+You may also want to get a clutch shift fork (operating arm), some chance that is worn and will need to be replaced.
+In the US, you can get all that stuff for around $100-$120 (early 2000s prices).

 - Make a clutch disk alignment tool (after every thing is out and apart) by wrapping layers of tape around a 3/8" socket extension bar.
 One layer for the disk bore, one for the gland nut on the end.